yli153/recipe-app/README.txt

 (i.e., favoriteList).
 The original recipe list remains unchanged throughout while the favorite recipe list gets updated.
 When the user hits the "Add to Favorite" button, the addFavorite function is triggered on click.
 The addFavorite function then takes in the id of the newly added recipe, checks whether it is already in the favoriteList, makes a new favoriteList with the newly added recipe if it has not been previously added and sets the state to the new favoriteList.
+If the recipe is already added to the favorite section, a pop-up alert will show up to inform the user about that.
 In contrast, the user hits the "Remove" button, the removeFavorite function is triggered on click.
 The removeFavorite function then takes in the id of the recipe to be removed, makes a new favoriteList with the selected recipe removed and sets the state to the new favoriteList.
 As a result, the state favoriteList essentially gets updated by the addFavorite and removeFavorite functions.